-Trump ally Stone at court to face U.S. charges in Russia probe
+Trump ally Stone pleads not guilty to U.S. charges in Russia probe

 Thirty-four people have been swept up in the Mueller investigation.
 Those charged include Trump’s former campaign chairman and deputy campaign chairman, former national security adviser and his former personal lawyer.

 It remains unclear whether any further charges have been filed.
-Acting U.S. Attorney General Matthew Whitaker on Monday said Mueller’s probe was close to wrapping up and that a report was expected soon.
+Acting U.S. Attorney General Matthew Whitaker on Monday said Mueller’s investigation was close to wrapping up and that a report was expected soon.

-(This version of the story corrects number in probe in paragraph 12)

-Reporting by Sarah N. Lynch and Alistair Bell; Editing by Will Dunham and Bill Trott
+Reporting by Sarah N. Lynch; Writing by Alistair Bell; Editing by Will Dunham and Bill Trott